ibm-cloud-docs/vpc/lb-overview.md

 ### Weighted round-robin
 {: #weighted-round-robin}

-With this method, an application load balancer forwards incoming client connections to the back-end servers in proportion to the weight assigned to these servers.
-Each server is assigned a default weight of `50`, which can be customized to any value in the range `0` - `100`.
+With this method, an application load balancer forwards incoming client connections to the back-end servers in proportion to the weight that was assigned to these servers.
+A default weight of `50` is assigned to each server.
+The weight can be customized to any value in the range `0` - `100`.

 For example, if application servers A, B and C have the weights `60`, `60`, and `30`, then servers A and B receive an equal number of connections, while server C receives half that number of connections.